Doctor Who season 20: Recurring actors

-Anthony Ainley returns as the Master in The King's Demons and The Five Doctors.
+Anthony Ainley returns as the Master in The King's Demons and "The Five Doctors".

 The Black Guardian, played by Valentine Dyall, also makes a return in Mawdryn Undead, Terminus and Enlightenment.

-The Castellan, played by Paul Jerricho, appears in Arc of Infinity and reprises the role in The Five Doctors.
+The Castellan, played by Paul Jerricho, appears in Arc of Infinity and reprises the role in "The Five Doctors".

 Guest stars

 Additional companions Jamie McCrimmon (Frazer Hines), Zoe Heriot (Wendy Padbury), Liz Shaw (Caroline John) and Mike Yates (Richard Franklin) make cameos throughout the special.

-David Banks makes his second of four appearances in the show in The Five Doctors as a Cyber-leader.
+David Banks makes his second of four appearances in the show in "The Five Doctors" as a Cyber-leader.

 Colin Baker, who was subsequently cast as the Sixth Doctor, made his first appearance in Doctor Who as Commander Maxil in the season's first serial, Arc of Infinity, becoming the first actor to appear in the programme prior to taking on the role of the Doctor.

 Returning villains

-Returning villains for the season are Omega (Arc of Infinity), The Black Guardian (Mawdryn Undead), (Terminus), (Enlightenment), Cybermen (The Five Doctors) and The Mara (Snakedance).
-A lone Dalek and a lone Yeti appear briefly in The Five Doctors.
+Returning villains for the season are Omega (Arc of Infinity), The Black Guardian (Mawdryn Undead), (Terminus), (Enlightenment), Cybermen ("The Five Doctors") and The Mara (Snakedance).
+A lone Dalek and a lone Yeti appear briefly in "The Five Doctors".
+The Master (Doctor Who) is the main villain in ‘’The King’s Demons’’ and also appears in The Five Doctors.

 Serials

 To commemorate the twentieth season, the stories in this season involve the return of characters or villains seen in previous seasons.
 This season was broadcast twice weekly on Tuesday and Wednesday evenings on BBC1.
 It includes The Black Guardian Trilogy, consisting of the serials Mawdryn Undead, Terminus and Enlightenment and involving the arrival of Turlough, the departure of Nyssa and a single guest appearance from Brigadier Lethbridge-Stewart.
 Overall, these serials form a rough twelve-part epic.

-Although The Five Doctors was broadcast more than eight months after Part 2 of The King's Demons, which was the last regular story of the season, it is usually included as part of Season 20.
+Although "The Five Doctors" was broadcast more than eight months after Part 2 of The King's Demons, which was the last regular story of the season, it is usually included as part of Season 20.

 Broadcast

-The entire season (including the show's 20th anniversary special The Five Doctors) was broadcast from 3 January to 25 November.
+The entire season (including the show's 20th anniversary special "The Five Doctors") was broadcast from 3 January to 25 November.
 Transmission moved to Tuesdays and Wednesdays, except for the first episode of Arc of Infinity.